Clubs/Organizations

 Math team will meet during the school year to practice.
 The team will meet for 3 competitions throughout the year.
 If the students place during the regional competition, they will move onto further competitions such as State.

-Moderator: Mrs. Hastings
+Moderator: Mrs. Schwartz

 Mock Trial

-Mock Trial Students interested in trial law may audition for acceptance to the Mock Trial team.
+Students interested in trial law may audition for acceptance to the Mock Trial team.
 The selected students meet weekly beginning in the fall to prepare an assigned criminal or civil case for presentation at competitions sponsored by the Illinois Bar Association.

 National Honor Society